AngryR11/Artificial-Intelligence-and-its-influence-on-students-answers-to-graded-assignments/README.md

 # Referencies

-- When using this dataset, please cite the corresponding working paper "*Artificial Intelligence and its influence on students’ answers to graded assignments*" by Gustavo Q. Saraiva.
+- When using this dataset, please cite the corresponding article "*Artificial Intelligence and its influence on students’ answers to graded assignments*" by Gustavo Q. Saraiva.